 The experiment (Appendix 2) will be conducted as an online survey and participants will fill it out on their own device and space in their respective native language.
 Since the surveys and scales we are using are not always translated to foreign languages, the co-authors will translate and help in data collection by reviewing the translations and making sure the study is clear and feasible in their native language.
-Participants will be randomly presented with 24 excerpts, and asked to rate their arousal from a scale of 1-5.
+Participants will be randomly presented with 24 excerpts (6 recordings each manipulated 4 ways to be higher/lower in tempo/pitch), and asked to rate their arousal from a scale of 1-5.
 They also select an image of a visual texture (adapted from Langlois et al., 2014) which they think most represents the excerpt on a scale of 1-5.
-Participants will be presented with Fig 2 which is a series of 5 visual textures ascending in visual density represented by five circles with increasing numbers of parallel horizontal lines.
+Participants will be presented with Fig. 1, which is a series of 5 visual textures ascending in visual density represented by five circles with increasing numbers of parallel horizontal lines.
 Each circle has a diameter of 2cm.
-Texture one consists of one horizontal line in a circle (Fig 2).
+Texture one consists of one horizontal line in a circle (Fig. 1).
 The subsequent textures incorporate a steady increase in the number of horizontal lines leading to a steady increase in visual density levels.
 Y=2X+1 represents how the density increases, where Y is the number of lines in the next texture and X is the number of lines in the previous texture.
 These visual textures are generated through digital drawing.
 Each excerpt can be played on loop while the participants are filling out the questions, and once ready to move to the next excerpt, a click on the next button can take the participants to the next excerpt.
 The experiment takes about 30-40 minutes.